 Outside of work, Mark is a director of Cumbria Cricket Ltd, having played and coached cricket throughout his life.
 Married to Deb and a proud father to Christian and Jordan, Mark has a new addition to the family, his cockapoo puppy Cassie.
 Mark and Deb have the distinction of completing all 214 Wainwright fells of the Lake District.

-John Smith began his career in 1976 with Newcastle City Council, securing his first senior finance position, as the Principal Accountant to the Education Committee in 1987.
+John Smith is Deputy Principal - Finance and Resources.
+He began his career in 1976 with Newcastle City Council, securing his first senior finance position, as the Principal Accountant to the Education Committee in 1987.
 Following his decision to leave the authority in 1990, he gained a further 20 years' of valuable experience, holding the positions of Finance Director and Company Secretary of Tyneside Training and Enterprise Council for 11 years, and more recently, nine years as the NE Region’s Finance Director with the Learning and Skills Council.
 John joined the college towards the end of 2010, taking up his current position of Deputy Principal, Finance and Resources.
 He also has five years’ experience as a non-executive director with Northern Enterprise Ltd, a small venture capital company based in the North East.

 His mix of experiences spanning local government, the Civil Service and private sector, positions him well for a college of further education in that a private sector approach to financial management can be central to direction and motivation, whilst public sector values and behaviours under-pin everything his does.